francesco-paolo-donofrio/francesco-paolo-donofrio/README.md

 ## Hi There!

 Welcome to my personal GitHub page!
-I'm Francesco, a Full Stack Web Developer passionate about programming and pizza 🍕😄.
+I'm Francesco, a Full Stack Web Developer passionate about programming 😄.

-During my training, I delved into the use of Frontend and Backend technologies such as HTML, CSS e Sass, JavaScript, Vite.js, Vue.js, and Node.js, as well as MySQL, PHP, and Laravel.
+During my training, I delved into the use of Frontend and Backend technologies such as HTML, CSS e Sass, JavaScript, Typescript, Vite.js, Vue.js, and Node.js, as well as MySQL, PHP, and Laravel.
+Also Wordpress.

 I'm currently learning TypeScript and Angular to enhance my web development skills and build scalable, maintainable applications.